 National Weather Service

-The National Weather Service has issued another Winter Weather Advisory for the entire WNEW listening area, which will go into effect from 9 a.m. to 7 p.m.
-Tuesday.
+The National Weather Service issued another Winter Weather Advisory for the entire WNEW listening area, which went into effect at noon Tuesday and lasted until 10 p.m.

 Maryland State Police are reporting whiteouts due to heavy snow and high winds in the far western part of the state as a storm sweeps in.